RahulGattu912/expense-infra-dev-terraform/readme.md

 - Uses custom RHEL 9 DevOps AMI
 - Configured with necessary security group rules

+### VPN (30-vpn)

+- Sets up a VPN server for secure access to the private network.

+### RDS (40-rds)

+- Provisions a MySQL RDS instance in the database subnets.

 ### Application Load Balancer (50-app-alb)

-- Internal ALB deployment in private subnets
+- Internal ALB deployment in private subnets for the backend services.
 - HTTP listener on port 80
 - Route53 record creation for `*.app-dev.learndevops.online`
 - Default response configuration

+### Backend (60-backend)

+- Deploys the backend application.

+### ACM (70-acm)

+- Manages SSL certificates for the load balancers.

+### Web ALB (80-web-alb)

+- Deploys a public-facing Application Load Balancer for the frontend.

+### Frontend (90-frontend)

+- Deploys the frontend application.

 ## Prerequisites